 Hi, friends!
-With February just around the corner, I've decided to team up with some other great bloggers to bring you some books we love!
+With February just around the corner, I’ve decided to team up with some other great bloggers to bring you some books we love for February!
 Each of us will feature a book, along with an activity or resource, perfect for the upcoming month!
 Of course, you will find many Groundhog Day activities along the way, as well as this Groundhog Day subtraction book freebie!

 This post contains affiliate links for your shopping convenience.
 Any purchases made through one of our links earns us a small commission, which helps to support the blog so we can continue sharing content like this with you.
 All views and opinions expressed are purely our own.

 One of my all time favorite books for Groundhog’s Day is Ten Grouchy Groundhogs by Kathryn Heling.
 I just love the adorable illustrations and humorous tone, as well as the describing words the author chooses to use to portray each of the groups of groundhogs.
 It’s such a perfect use of alliteration.
 Plus, this book lends itself perfectly to counting backwards and taking away one.
 I always love when I can integrate literacy into my math instruction!

 First, I simply read the book aloud to the students.
 This is merely for enjoyment, so that we can become familiar with the text.
 I take time to point out the words that rhyme.
 As we get closer to the end of the book, the students are able to finish the line of rhyming text.
 They even like to chorally recite the repetitive parts of the story.

 The ending of the story is my absolute favorite, especially if good ol’ Punxsutawney Phil sees his shadow!

 GROUNDHOG DAY ACTIVITIES